sveetch/Optimus/docs/usage.rst

 You can use Optimus from the command line tool ``optimus-cli``.
 A global help is available with : ::

-    optimus-cli help
+    optimus-cli -h

 Or specific command action help with : ::

-    optimus-cli help action_name
+    optimus-cli COMMAND -h

-There is also a common command argument ``--settings`` (apart from the ``init`` command) that is useful to define the settings files to use.
+There is also a common command argument ``--settings-name`` that is useful to define the settings files to use.
 It appends a Python path to the settings file.
 For common usage you just have to give the filename without the ``.py`` extension, otherwise you will get an error message.

 .. _usage-project-label: